sitedata/checklyhq.com/site/content/guides/e2e-monitoring.md

 * Long, unfocused tests: checking too much in a single test will make failures harder to debug.
 [Break it up instead](https://theheadless.dev/posts/valuable-tests/#keep-tests-focused), and enjoy the added parallelisation.

 * Messing up your own metrics, KPIs: remember, if you are not running against production, you want to make sure your E2E monitoring checks or tests are filtered out of your analytics.
 This is [rather easy to do](https://www.checklyhq.com/docs/monitoring/whitelisting), with most headless browser tools normally identifying themselves as such from the start.

-> [Register for a free account on Checkly](https://app.checklyhq.com/signup) and get started in minutes.